Developer(s) – Naughty Dog

-In terms of overall concept, the visuals are as compelling and as diverse as many games produced by the likes of Nintendo and Sega at the time.
-Ranging from Egyptian ruins to medieval landscapes to futuristic cities, Crash Bandicoot even excelled the amount of visual diversity of its predecessors, as well as including some pretty challenging boss fights along the way, such as the battles with N.Tropy and Dingodile.
+In terms of the overall concept, the visuals are as compelling and as diverse as many games produced by the likes of Nintendo and Sega at the time.
+Ranging from Egyptian ruins to medieval landscapes to futuristic cities, Crash Bandicoot even excelled in the amount of visual diversity of its predecessors, as well as including some pretty challenging boss fights along the way, such as the battles with N.Tropy and Dingodile.
 Because of these aspects alone, Crash was established at this time as a worthy competitor to the likes of Mario and Sonic.

 Gameplay – 8.5/10

 As far as 3D platformers on the original PlayStation went, Crash 3 was by far one of the best.
 Sony had a rough road to go with releasing decent 3D titles, having failed on an artistic level with the likes of Bubsy 3D and Croc: Legend of the Gobbos.
 But by the time this game came out, and by the time the analog stick had been added to the Playstation’s controller, most issues had been addressed.
 The gameplay in Crash 3 is also extremely diverse as well as entertaining, with players having to take on a wide array of challenges, such as plane-flying sequences, car-racing sequences, boat-riding sequences, and animal-riding sequences in order to clear certain levels.
-There are also quite a few side quests for such a linear game, which by the same token, adds a lot of replay-ability to it; especially that certain abilities acquired throughout the course of the game are required to fulfill certain criteria in it.
+There are also quite a few sidequests for such a linear game, which by the same token, adds a lot of replay-ability to it; especially that certain abilities acquired throughout the course of the game are required to fulfill certain criteria in it.

 Controls – 10/10

 As I said, a lot of issues with 3D platforming controls found in previous PlayStation games were address upon the release of the likes of Crash 3 and Spyro the Dragon.
-With Crash 3, Naughty Dog had looked at all the innovation that Nintendo had made by adding the analogue stick to the Nintendo 64’s controller and they decided to follow suit; and it paid off to an immense extent.
+With Crash 3, Naughty Dog had looked at all the innovation that Nintendo had made by adding the analog stick to the Nintendo 64’s controller and they decided to follow suit; and it paid off to an immense extent.

 Lifespan – 7/10